 Family Law Attorney

 If you have questions as you seek a change in custody of a child following a divorce, we can help.
-Call (770) 475-2521 to contact on of our family law attorneys in Alpharetta today to find out what you can do.
+Call (770) 475-2521 to contact one of our family law attorneys in Alpharetta today to find out what you can do.